dahliaOS/documentation/Pangolin-Desktop.md

 + June 20, 2020, @larsb24 made significant changes to the backend as well as improving the quicksettings.
 + June 22, 2020, FleshRoots added support for automatic building through (gitlab CI?)

 Please note that these are only the highlights from development, and not indicative of every commit.
-If you foind something left out, please feel free to add it.
+If you find something left out, please feel free to add it.